mlpack/ensmallen/doc/optimizers.md

 *An optimizer for [differentiable functions](#differentiable-functions)*

-L-BFGS is an optimization algorithm in the family of quasi-Newton methods that approximates the Broydenâ€“Fletcherâ€“Goldfarbâ€“Shanno (BFGS) algorithm using a limited amount of computer memory.
+L-BFGS is an optimization algorithm in the family of quasi-Newton methods that approximates the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm using a limited amount of computer memory.

 #### Constructors